Gradient Colors

 When transforming Color Tokens with gradient values, there are specific configurations to be aware of.

-The SD-Transforms generic package will convert color Token values with Figma's "hex code RGBA" into actual rgba()
+The SD-Transforms generic package will convert color Token values with Figma's "hex code RGBA" into actual rgba() format for CSS.

 → SD-Transforms Read-Me Doc, ts/color/css/hexrgba

 Color Tokens with gradient values are technically a composite Token as it contains multiple values.
-Composite Tokens require the SD-Transforms option to expand composite Tokens into multiple Tokens
+Composite Tokens require the SD-Transforms option to expand composite Tokens into multiple Tokens.

-Make sure you look at the generic SD-Transforms package to include this option, which allows you to further customize this transformation further using Style Dictionary.
+- Make sure you look at the generic SD-Transforms package to include this option, which allows you to further customize this transformation further using Style Dictionary.

 → SD-Transforms Read-Me Doc, Using the preprocessor → SD-Transforms Read-Me Doc, Using Expand